mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 ![phaser simple game to edit](./Pictures/phaser_simple.png)
-![phaser simple game to edit]({{ site.baseurl }}/Pictures/phaser_simple.png) _Screenshot of Phaser in Glitch.com playground with code and game side by side_
+![phaser simple game to edit]({{ site.baseurl }}/Pictures/phaser_simple.png) Figure 1.1.
+Phaser in Glitch.com playground with code and game side by side.
+Screenshot by author.

 The drawback of this approach is the potential complexity of using real web technology.
 While it is possible to hide the elements of html and css away from the user, many mistakes are possible which break the game completely.
 Luckily Glitch has the ability rewind and undo your changes via an easy to use timeline of your project.